pranxxz/IT342_MediStream_G4_Rabe/README.md

 Database: PostgreSQL 14+ for secure relational data storage.

 Authentication: JWT (JSON Web Tokens) for session handling and Bcrypt for password hashing.

+#### Backend (Spring Boot)
+Steps to run:
+1. Open a terminal and navigate to the backend directory: cd backend\demo
+2. Run the Maven wrapper: .\mvnw.cmd spring-boot:run

+#### Frontend (React + JavaScript)
+Steps to run:
+1. Open a terminal and navigate to the backend directory: cd web\medistream
+2. Install dependencies (if not already done): npm install
+3. Start the development server: npm start

+The app will be available at http://localhost:3000 by default.

+#### Database
+PostgreSQL must be running locally.
+JWT and Bcrypt are configured in the backend – no extra steps needed for basic setup.